PySLM Python Library for Selective Laser Melting and Additive Manufacturing

 Installation is currently supported on Windows, Mac OS X and Linux environments.
 The pre-requisites for using PySLM can be installed via PyPi and/or Anaconda distribution.

-conda install -c conda-forge shapely, Rtree, networkx, scikit-image, cython
+conda install -c conda-forge shapely, Rtree, networkx, scikit-image

 conda install trimesh